The History of Insurance

 Insurance provides safety and security to people by reducing the uncertainties in business and life.
-Also, insurances like life insurance encourage savings through its regular premium payment, providing a mode of investment.
+Also, insurance, like life insurance, encourages savings through its regular premium payment.
+This provides a mode of investment.

-With its advantages partnered with people’s imminent fear of loss, the insurance industry has evolved and grown through the years from a small-scale industry to a more significant business.
+With its advantages partnered with people’s imminent fear of loss, the insurance industry has evolved and grown greatly.
+Through the years, it grew from a small-scale industry to a more significant business.
 In 2015, the U.S. insurance industry alone recorded $2.1 trillion in net premiums and 5,926 companies.

 According to the U.S. Bureau of Economic Analysis, insurance carriers contributed 2.6 percent or $450.3 billion of the country’s gross domestic product (GDP) in 2014.
 Along with its growth, the insurance industry has also diversified.

-Almost any risk has been insured – from vehicles, health, income, casualty, life, burial, property, liability, credit, among others.
-One of the most critical and subscribed insurance is on health.
+In fact, almost any risk can receive insurance coverage – from vehicles, health, income, casualty, life, burial, property, liability, credit, among others.
+To date, one of the most critical and subscribed insurance is health.

-As a form of health insurance, dental insurance is specifically meant to protect policyholders from dental procedures expenditures.
-Often, a patient with dental insurance can receive checkups, professional cleanings, and preventive care treatments at a lower cost.
+As a form of health insurance, dental insurance protects policyholders from dental procedure expenditures.
+For example, a patient with dental insurance can receive checkups, professional cleanings, and preventive care treatments at a lower cost.

 Discount Dental Plans

 Visiting the dentist twice a year for routine checkups can prevent problems from becoming painful and expensive.
 However, nearly 50% of Hawaii residents don’t have dental insurance.
 Enter discount dental plans.